 Year: 2010 – 2012

 The building’s unique design and appearance helps it to stand out even when dwarfed by inner-city neighbours.
-As one of 10,000 arches that dissect neighbourhoods across London, it is a model that can be adapted for broad community benefit and regeneration.
+As one of 10,000 arches that dissect neighbourhoods across London, it is a model that can be adapted for broad community benefit.

 Undercurrent Architects : Didier Ryan, Alessandra Giannotti